Carbonyldiimidazole

 1,1'-Carbonyldiimidazole (CDI) is an organic compound with the molecular formula (C3H3N2)2CO.
 It is a white crystalline solid.
 It is often used for the coupling of amino acids for peptide synthesis and as a reagent in organic synthesis.

 Preparation

 CDI can be prepared straightforwardly by the reaction of phosgene with four equivalents of imidazole under anhydrous conditions.
-Removal of the side product, imidazolium chloride, and solvent results in the crystalline product in ~90% yield.
+Removal of the imidazolium chloride and solvent of the reaction mixture results in the crystalline product in ~90% yield.